 The training begins with foundational background information beneficial to all Scouts BSA volunteers.
-As modules complete for your position, you are free to remain and complete other modules or you may leave at that time.
+As modules complete for your position, you are free to remain, or you may leave at that time.

 This training completely satisfies the Position Training Requirements for Troop Committee Chairs, Troop Committee Members and Merit Badge Counselors.
-This training is one of 3 required courses for Scoutmasters and Asst.
-Scoutmasters- the other two consisting of Introduction to Outdoor Leader Skills (also offered at camp) and Weather Hazards Training (available online).
+Scoutmasters and Assistant Scoutmasters require this training, as well as IOLS and Weather Hazards.